Purely quadratic non-Gaussianity from tachyonic instability: Primordial black holes and scalar-induced gravitational waves: Conclusions and Discussion

 Overall, our results demonstrate that purely quadratic NG provides a useful framework for linking tachyonic instability, PBH formation, and SIGWs.
-The exponential sensitivity of the PBH abundance to the correlation coefficient $\rho$ makes the spectral shape, rather than only the amplitude, a crucial ingredient in resolving the PTA-PBH tension.
-These findings point to a promising direction for connecting early-universe physics with future observations of gravitational waves and PBH dark matter.
+The exponential sensitivity of the PBH abundance to the correlation coefficient $\rho$ makes the spectral shape, rather than only the amplitude, a crucial ingredient in resolving the PTA--PBH tension.
+These findings point to a promising direction for connecting early-Universe physics with future observations of GWs and PBH dark matter.